 - Make a single measure Tom Collins instead of a classic G&T; 25ml Gin, soda water, fresh lemon and small dash of simple syrup.

-- Find all-natural soft drinks makers such as Sonatina – their drinks are made with all natural ingredients and no added sugar.
-These slightly fizzy drinks go well with Gin or Vodka.
+- Find all-natural soft drinks such as Fentimans – their slightly fizzy drinks go well with Gin or Vodka.

 - Invest in a soda syphon and use SodaStream tonic or other mixers as these still have the taste but contain much less calories than normal fizzy drinks.